Instantly confirmed to your phone

 Early Christmas lights, markets, and seasonal shows start mid-month—ideal for early holiday cheer.

-Burlesque The Musical, The Devil Wears Prada, Stranger Things: The First Shadow, 101 Dalmatians.
+The Devil Wears Prada, Oliver!, Paddington: The Musical, Stranger Things: The First Shadow.

 The West End in November pulses with new openings, award‑winning revivals, and cultural landmarks.
 Whether you’re here for Bonfire Night London or the first Christmas lights, these marquee shows set the season alight.